-For a tasty way to eat your vegetables, look no further than citrus-infused salad with Swiss chard, broccolini, and peas.
-It's a fresh side dish that will brighten any holiday spread.
+For a tasty way to eat your vegetables, try this citrus-infused salad with Swiss chard, Broccolini, and peas.
+It's a fresh Thanksgiving vegetable side dish that will brighten any holiday spread.

 For a great holiday side that's easy to put together, try our elegant twist on basic rice stuffing that uses parsley, basil, and sun-dried tomatoes.

-Fried oregano and mouthwatering crumbled bacon add an irresistible crispiness to mashed red potatoes.
+Fried oregano and mouthwatering crumbled bacon add an irresistible crispiness to mashed red Thanksgiving potatoes.

 This quick and easy side dish comes together in a snap and uses frozen vegetables you probably have on hand.
 Crispy bacon makes a tasty topper for this bean- and corn-packed succotash.

 This tropical take on cranberry relish combines pineapple, jalapeno, and ginger.
-A food processor makes prep a breeze, and in no time you'll have a creative plate mate for your turkey.
+A food processor makes prep a breeze so you'll have a creative plate mate for your turkey in no time.